haozhih/learngit/readme.txt

-git is a distributed version control system git is free software to user
+git is a distributed version control system git is free software to user a how to use git